The Beers

 Session IPA

-A “sessionable” interpretation of the classic American IPA, the session IPA is lower in terms of ABV yet still dominated by hop-forward flavours such as citrus, tropical fruit and pine.
-Lighter in terms of body and mouthfeel and typically under 5%, session IPAs are a highly-drinkable alternative to more potent craft beers.
+A “sessionable” interpretation of the classic American IPA, the Session IPA is lower in ABV yet still dominated by hop-forward flavours such as citrus, tropical fruit, and pine.
+Lighter in body and mouthfeel, typically under 5% ABV, Session IPAs are a highly drinkable alternative to more potent craft beers, allowing consumers to enjoy multiple servings without overwhelming effects.
+Irish craft breweries have adopted this style to cater to those who appreciate hop-forward beers but prefer a lower alcohol content.

 American Pale Ale

-An American interpretation of a classic English beer style.
-Characterised by floral, citrus, and pine notes, American Pale Ales showcase a balance of both malt and hop character, exhibiting low to moderate sweetness with medium bitterness.
+An American interpretation of a classic English beer style, American Pale Ales are characterised by floral, citrus, and pine notes.
+They showcase a balance of both malt and hop character, exhibiting low to moderate sweetness with medium bitterness.
+Irish craft brewers have embraced this style, producing American Pale Ales that offer a harmonious blend of flavours, appealing to those who enjoy a balanced and approachable beer.

 Pilsner